tonyin/project-euler/README.md

 Author: Tony Yin

-Project Euler implemented in R.
+Project Euler solutions implemented in R. Each problem/solution resides in its own file and contains the problem prompt, optional input for a more generalized problem (eg. use a different number), and program running time info.

+---

+### Things still need to implement:

+* p7 - track previous prime numbers to use for testing primeness; sieve of erastothenes?